nus-cs2103-AY2324S1/ip/docs/README.md

 | `deadline feed oreo/by6:30pm`              | <span style='color: red;'>**INVALID** input no whitespace _around_ `/by`</span>                                |
 | `deadline feed oreo /by 01/01/2023 6:30pm` | <span style='color: red;'>**INVALID** date time input, missing comma</span>                                    |

-See [date time parsing errors](#date-time-parsing-errors) if using the given correct examples above give errors.

 > Don't worry about making formatting errors when using Oreo.
 Oreo is helpful and is more than happy to provide precise
 > help when there is any improper syntax.
 Use in-app `help deadline` for further guidance when using the app.